top of page

 There are no specific “readiness” skills needed.
 In fact, AAC helps children develop these abilities by giving them a way to explore, connect, and be understood.

 One of the most exciting things I’ve seen firsthand in my clinical work is how many children make their first real communication breakthroughs once they have access to a system that lets them show what they already know.
+It is a joy to witness and see.

 Myth 4: AAC is only for children with strong cognitive skills.

 There are no specific “readiness skills” a child must have before AAC can be introduced.
 AAC is simply a tool that supports communication.
-Whether a child has typical, delayed, or different cognitive development, AAC can be adapted to meet their unique needs.

 Myth 5: A child has to be a certain age to benefit from AAC.